Health, Education and Wellbeing Foundation YearStudy level: Undergraduate

 Why CU Coventry

 We offer a style of education which is flexible and designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
-We aim to provide career-focused courses, wherever possible, coupled with placement opportunities to help prepare you for the world of work.
+We aim to provide career-focused courses, and wherever possible, placement opportunities2 to help prepare you for the world of work.
 We are dedicated to making higher education accessible and enjoyable to everyone, so we keep our fees low and made it a policy to cover one module at a time, allowing you to become a specialist in each topic before moving onto the next.